iExecBlockchainComputing/iexec-doc/poco-brokering.rst

 **[Scheduler] How do I protect myself from non deterministic applications?**

-When a scheduler publishes an order, it makes a commitment to achieve consensuson any task that is part of a deal made using this order.
+When a scheduler publishes an order, it makes a commitment to achieve consensus on any task that is part of a deal made using this order.
 While everything is done to ensure an application cannot hurt a worker pool's machines, not reaching the consensus would cause a loss of stake from the scheduler.
 The scheduler must therefore take action to prevent this.

 Whenever the scheduler proposes to certify a result using the PoCo's trust layer, it should make sure the application's developper took the actions required to avec it compatible with the PoCo.
 On the other hand, any application could be executed with the PoCo's trust layer disabled.